How to react to rejections from B2B prospects?

 2 – When it is a categorical NO

-When faced with a firm no or a definitive refusal , there's only one thing to think about: the future!
-Simply because losing a sale doesn't mean losing a future client .
+When faced with a firm no or a definitive refusal, there's only one thing to think about: the future!
+Simply because losing a sale doesn't mean losing a future client.
 So, when you receive this kind of rejection, leave gracefully while thanking your prospect for their interest.
-Express your regret at not being able to work together .
-The goal is to create a sense of uncertainty and a touch of regret while leaving the door open for a future business relationship .
-Then, you can suggest another meeting maintaining a good relationship is crucial .
+Express your regret at not being able to work together.
+The goal is to create a sense of uncertainty and a touch of regret while leaving the door open for a future business relationship.
+Then, you can suggest another meeting is crucial maintaining a good relationship.

 To summarize this article for me: